Matrix imaging as a tool for high-resolution monitoring of deep volcanic plumbing systems with seismic noise: Iterative phase reversal from the Earth surface basis

 \section{Iterative phase reversal from the Earth surface basis}

 As highlighted in the previous section, the focused basis is the proper framework for imaging and quantification of focusing quality.
 However, a dual basis is a better framework to analyse and compensate for aberrations.
-In the accompanying paper, aberrations are unscrambled by projecting the reflection matrix between the Earth surface ($\mathbf{u}$) and focused basis ($\mathbf{r}$).

-The broadband focused reflection matrix can be projected in a geophone basis (here at ouput) by the following matrix product:

-where the symbol $\top$ stands for matrix transpose.
-An angular de-scan of the input focusing points as sketched in Fig.~3B can be performed by a Hadamard product between $\mathbf{R}_{\mathbf{u}\bm{\rho}}$ and its ideal counterpart $\mathbf{G}_{0}(z)$:

-Each column of the resulting distortion matrix $\mathbf{D}_{\mathbf{u}\bm{\rho}}(z)$ maps the phase-distortions withe respect to the ideal wave-front that would be obtained for a point-like source at \rin.
-Injecting Eqs.~\ref{RHH} and Eq.~\ref{G0gr} leads to the following expression of the $\mathbf{D}-$matrix coefficients under the Fresnel approximation:
+In the accompanying paper, aberrations are unscrambled by: (\textit{i}) projecting the reflection matrix between the Earth surface and focused basis (Eq.~14 of the accompanying paper); (\textit{ii}) isolate wave distortions by comparing the reflected wave-field at the Earth surface with its ideal counterpart (Eq.~15).
+Injecting Eqs.~6 and 7 into Eqs.~14 and 15 leads to the following expression of the $\mathbf{D}-$matrix coefficients under the Fresnel approximation: